jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 Modules, interface implementations and nested commands make exceptions on those rules.

-The public descendants of a module are accessible from anywhere within the module, the borders of triangles can be ignored and a nested command can directly access anything in its ancestor nested commands its procedure definition.
+The public descendants of a module are accessible from anywhere within the module, the borders of triangles can be ignored and a nested command can directly access anything in its ancestor nested commands its command definition.

 ### Brainstorm

-Nested command members can access the members of its ancestor procedure symbols.
+Nested command members can access the members of its ancestor command symbols.

 -----